blake-wilson/chriswellswood.github.io/README.md

 9. Make a crawler in python to automatically find posts
     1. Have it fix the titles too
 10. 505 page
+11. Add post header, with banner etc.
+12. Bring back the content manager?
+    * It will allow the header and posts to reference other articles easily i.e. next or previous

 ### Notes